top of page

 Therefore, in the immediate aftermath of the sprain - during the initial phase - remember to follow the RICE protocol: Rest, Ice, Compression, and Elevation!

 Rest: In the initial stage, it might be necessary to completely offload the injured ankle, often using crutches.
-However, I believe it's essential to reintroduce weight-bearing as soon as it's feasible to expedite healing.
+However, I believe it's essential to reintroduce weight-bearing as soon as feasible to expedite healing.
 The careful reintroduction of weight-bearing stress can potentially shorten recovery time.
 The right time to do this?
 As soon as you can, but without rushing!
 Remember, rest is equally important.

 Ice: Applying ice for 20 to 30 minutes, 4 to 5 times daily can help reduce swelling.
 Generally, we advise against icing beyond 72 hours post-injury.